abbaty48/blogging_restapi_fastify/README.md

 > A Blog rest api built with Fastify, this project is written in JavaScript
 > for post blogging.
+> this is an exercise from [Roadmap.sh] https://roadmap.sh/projects/blogging-platform-api

 ## How to run